 What is neurologic toxicity?

 ABECMA can cause a side effect called neurologic toxicity.
-It affects the body’s nervous system and can be severe, making it hard to think clearly.
+It affects the body’s nervous system and can change how the brain works or its structure, making it hard to think clearly.

 Other symptoms of neurologic toxicity include: